 Manassas is a medium-sized city located in the state of Virginia.
 With a population of 41,764 people and 24 constituent neighborhoods, Manassas is the 27th largest community in Virginia.

-Unlike some cities, Manassas isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Manassas are a mix of both white- and blue-collar jobs.
-Overall, Manassas is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Manassas who work in office and administrative support (14.79%), sales jobs (10.86%), and management occupations (7.98%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Manassas is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Manassas is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Manassas who work in office and administrative support (14.41%), sales jobs (10.74%), and management occupations (8.05%).

 Also of interest is that Manassas has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Manassas citizens is substantially higher than the typical US community, as 29.14% of adults in Manassas have at least a bachelor's degree.
+The overall education level of Manassas is somewhat higher than in the average US city of 21.84%: 28.81% of adults 25 and older in the city have at least a bachelor's degree.

-Manassas is a very ethnically-diverse city.
+Manassas is an extremely ethnically-diverse city.
 The people who call Manassas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manassas residents report their race to be White, followed by Black or African-American.
 Manassas also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.47% of the city’s residents.
+People of Hispanic or Latino origin account for 32.90% of the city’s residents.
 Important ancestries of people in Manassas include Irish, English, Italian, and Polish.

 The most common language spoken in Manassas is English.
 Other important languages spoken here include Spanish and African languages.